Abizern/hblog/posts/2015-10-10-easy-json-formatting.markdown

 In the action box type:

 ```
-python -m json.tool | pbcopy
+json_pp | pbcopy
 ```

 ![](http://images.abizern.org.s3.amazonaws.com/2015/10/JSONPrettyPrint.png)

-This is what actually does the formatting.
-Python comes with OS X as does json.tool.
-This runs the selected text through the tool and puts the result in the pasteboard.
-You can paste your formatted output wherever you like.
+This is what actually does the formatting. `json_pp` comes with OS X.
+This runs the selected text through the tool and puts the result in the pasteboard.You can paste your formatted output wherever you like.

 Save the action with a name - I've called mine _JSON Pretty Print_.
 You should see the new service installed under `~/Library/Services`